DmitryPankov33/Data-analytics-projects/Software-Development-Tools-Project/README.md

 - **`.streamlit/config.toml`**: Configuration file for Streamlit deployment.
 - **`requirements.txt`**: Lists the Python packages required for the project.

-### Course Information
-This project was completed as part of a course focused on developing software engineering skills and building web applications with real-world datasets.
+*This project was completed as part of a course focused on developing software engineering skills and building web applications with real-world datasets.*